jsiegenthaler/hueget/README.md

 # Background
 The existing Philips Hue REST API requires a PUT request to control the Hue lights, groups, sensors and other resources of the Hue system.

-I needed GET, so I made a simple API to translate from GET to PUT.
-It also supports the standard GET command so you can use hueget for both.
+I had a specific use case where i could only use GET requests, so I made a simple API to translate from GET to PUT.
+It also supports the standard GET command so you can use hueget for both GET and PUT.

 hueget suports controlling lights, groups, sensors and more.
 A group is a collection of a number of lights, which in the Philips Hue app appears as a room.
-Sensors are devices such as the daylight sensor, the geofence sensor, motion sensors 8which include light level and temperature) and switch sensors.
+Sensors are devices such as the daylight sensor, the geofence sensor, motion sensors (which include light level and temperature) and switch sensors.

-This is my first ever API javascript program, so if you see any way it can be improved, I'd be happy to receive your suggestions.

 If you like this tool, consider buying me a coffee!<br>
 <a target="blank" href="https://ko-fi.com/jsiegenthaler"><img src="https://img.shields.io/badge/Ko--Fi-Buy%20me%20a%20coffee-29abe0.svg?logo=ko-fi"/></a>